Saying No to Ultra Processed Foods? What to Eat Instead

 Basically we should be eating wholefoods at every meal and at snack time too.

-Why should we eat wholefoods?
+Why should we eat wholefoods not ultra processed foods?

 Wholefoods tend to contain more vitamins and minerals than refined or processed foods do.